hbatagelo/cpp_starter_project/README.md

 ### Clang-tidy

-I recommend using the following extra arguments (`--extra-arg`) to the compiler when using clang-tidy:
+The warning flags for clang, which are listed at ``cmake/CompilerWarnings.cmake``, can be used as extra arguments (`--extra-arg`) of clang-tidy.
+Alternatively, the following flags can be used:

 ```sh
 -Weverything